Global rates of convergence for nonconvex optimization on manifolds: Introduction

 \section{Introduction}

 Optimization on manifolds is concerned with solving nonlinear and typically nonconvex computational problems of the form

-where $\calM$ is a (smooth) Riemannian manifold and $f \colon \calM \to \reals$ is a (sufficiently smooth) cost function~\citep{AMS08}.
-Applications abound in machine learning, computer vision, scientific computing, numerical linear algebra, signal processing, etc. In typical applications, $x$ is a matrix and $\calM$ could be a Stiefel manifold of orthonormal frames (including spheres and groups of rotations), a Grassmann manifold of subspaces, a cone of positive definite matrices, or of course simply a Euclidean space such as $\Rn$.
-Appendix~\ref{apdx:manifolds} summarizes useful concepts about manifolds.
+where $\calM$ is a (smooth) Riemannian manifold and $f \colon \calM \to \reals$ is a (sufficiently smooth) cost function~\citep{Gabay1982,smith1994optimization,edelman1998geometry,AMS08}.
+Applications abound in machine learning, computer vision, scientific computing, numerical linear algebra, signal processing, etc. In typical applications, $x$ is a matrix and $\calM$ could be a Stiefel manifold of orthonormal frames (including spheres and groups of rotations), a Grassmann manifold of subspaces, a cone of positive definite matrices, or simply a Euclidean space such as $\Rn$.

 The standard theory for optimization on manifolds takes the standpoint that optimizing on a manifold $\calM$ is not fundamentally different from optimizing in $\Rn$.
-Indeed, many classical algorithms from unconstrained nonlinear optimization such as gradient descent, nonlinear conjugate gradients, BFGS, Newton's method and trust-region methods~\citep{ruszczynski2006nonlinear,nocedal1999optimization} have been adapted to apply to the larger framework of~\eqref{eq:P}~\citep{AMS08,ring2012optimization,sato2014riemcg,huang2015broyden}.
-Software-wise, Manopt is a general toolbox for optimization on manifolds which can be used to experiment with many of these algorithms on various manifolds~\citep{manopt}.
+Indeed, many classical algorithms from unconstrained nonlinear optimization such as gradient descent, nonlinear conjugate gradients, BFGS, Newton's method and trust-region methods~\citep{nocedal1999optimization,ruszczynski2006nonlinear} have been adapted to apply to the larger framework of~\eqref{eq:P}~\citep{adler2002spine,genrtr,AMS08,ring2012optimization,huang2015broyden,sato2014riemcg}.
+Software-wise, a few general toolboxes for optimization on manifolds exist now, e.g., Manopt~\citep{manopt}, PyManopt~\citep{pymanopt} and ROPTLIB~\citep{ROPTLIB}.